|Somewhere in O'Brian County Iowa|

 When: The Challenge can be taken up after June 1st and can not be started after August 31st of 2014, the year of the anniversary of T.I.V10.
 Written reports with images will be accepted until September 30th, 2014.

-How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will be provided online at a later date), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
+How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will are available on separate pages here on the site), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
 Both tasks must be completed to be considered a "finisher" of the TIMP.

 About The Course: The TIMP will be run on public roads and bridleways in a linear fashion from West to East across Iowa.
 The course will be at least 95% or more gravel roads.
 There will be pass through towns which include the following: Hawarden, Orange City, Sutherland, Petersen, Linn Grove, Sioux Rapids, Mallard, West Bend, Algona, Forest City, Osage, Cresco, Decorah, and Lansing.

-Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 15 miles to get to the Eastern border of Iowa at Lansing.
-(Finer details on mileage will be coming later.)
-There may be deviations due to road construction, bridges out, etc. A recon to verify the route will occur in the Spring.
+Most of the course will be former Trans Iowa routes, with the exception of the very end of the course in the east, which might comprise of 40 miles to get to the Eastern border of Iowa at Lansing.
+There may be deviations due to road construction, bridges out, etc.

 The Challenge: The idea is that anyone who accepts The Challenge will adhere to the "Rules and Spirit of this Event", (see below).
 There will be a waiver online which must be signed and submitted which "declares" your intent to take on The Challenge.
-You must also declare the date(s) that you intend to attempt The Challenge.
+(See separate "Scheduled Rides" page for the waiver) You must also declare the date(s) that you intend to attempt The Challenge.
 You must also declare whether you are doing this as the "standard", Group TIMP or the the ITT version.
 The Challenge waiver and release form cannot be submitted less than 2 days prior to your attempt.
 If your attempt fails for any reason, (DNS, weather, physical, mechanical, etc), you cannot resubmit another attempt.
 One and done!

 The Challenge is meant to be a solo effort, but you may ride with one or more riders.
 (Group TIMP) Riders may choose The Challenge, or the "ITT Challenge".
 The ITT Challenge is purely a solo attempt at doing the route in the fastest possible time.
 Riders must do the ITT Challenge alone.
 No other riders may be present during an ITT Challenge attempt.
 You will be asked to choose which type of TIMP you mean to attempt on the waiver.